-Your friends, family, and neighbors probably have family doctors they’re happy with and can give you a referral.
-If you’re not established in the area or aren’t comfortable asking the people around you, call your old doctor and ask their advice.
+Your friends, family, and neighbors probably have family Physician they’re happy with and can give you a referral.
+If you’re not established in the area or aren’t comfortable asking the people around you, call your old doctor and ask for their advice.

 Chances are, they’ll be able to connect you with a physician that you’ll trust and feel comfortable working with for years to come.

 3. Make Sure Their Office Is Conveniently Located

 One of the most significant considerations you need to keep in mind when choosing a new doctor is the location of their office.
 The closer they are to your home, the better it will be for your family.